Writer: Grant Morrison

 Page 15 – Panel 4: Some of the members of the Great Ten: Accomplished Perfect Physician; August-General-In-Iron; Thundermind; and Ghost Fox Killer.

-Page 16 – Panel 1: Following the events of Final Crisis: Submit, we can see here the arrival of the Justified Black Lightning.
+Page 16 – Panel 1: Following the events of SUBMIT, we can see here the arrival of the Justified Black Lightning.

-Page 16 – Panels 2-4: Again in Final Crisis: Submit, Black Lightning gave the Tattooed Man a “circuit” which he manifests here which ends with him looking more than a little like Metron.
+Page 16 – Panels 2-4: Again in SUBMIT, Black Lightning gave the Tattooed Man a “circuit” which he manifests here which ends with him looking more than a little like Metron.

 Page 16 – Panes 5-7: With Black Lightning breaching the force field around the hall, rapid evacuation plans are devised.